U.N. chief: Current climate change pledges 'far too little and far too late'

 Pointing to these findings, Guterres once again called on humanity to act to try to save itself from the worst consequences of climate change.

-"There is no time for pointing fingers — or twiddling thumbs," he said.
-"It is time for a game-changing, quantum level compromise between developed and emerging economies.
+“There is no time for pointing fingers — or twiddling thumbs,” he said.
+"It is time for a game-changing, quantum-level compromise between developed and emerging economies.
 The world cannot wait.
-Emissions are at an all-time high and rising."
+Emissions are at an all-time high and rising.”

 After a brief decline in greenhouse gas emissions caused linked to the economic slowdown in the early stages of the coronavirus pandemic, the world has resumed burning fossil fuels at an increasing rate.
 Russia's war in Ukraine and the ensuing energy crisis stemming from it, have further set back the push to curb emissions.